casper-wjs/General-assembly-projects/project_2/README.md

 Of the remaining features, I did a feature engineering to aggregate all the baths together into one feature.
 Subsequently, train_test_split was done to the training set to split it into a smaller training set and a validation set.
 Since we are predicting the saleprice in our test set and the saleprice column is non-existent, having a validation set gives our model the opportunity to occasionally *see* the data but never learn from it.

-Since Kaggle explicitly stated that root mean square error will be used for grading, I made sure that my models were evaluated using RMSE for the training and validation sets.
+Since Kaggle explicitly stated that root mean square error (RMSE) will be used for grading, I made sure that my models were evaluated using RMSE for the training and validation sets.

 3 models were used:
 1. Linear regression
 2. Lasso regression
 3. Ridge regression

 For all 3 models, cross validation was done to ensure a more conservative average of our R-square scores.
-The optimal alphas for both Lasso and Ridge were used when running the models which penalizes the coefficients of features which are not very useful.
+The optimal alphas for both Lasso and Ridge were used when running the models which penalizes the coefficients of features that are not very useful.
 This allows the model to be more optimized for better saleprice prediction.

 ### Model Evaluation